Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 However, you don't get this higher Strength bonus when using a light weapon with two hands.

+### Multiplying Damage
-**Multiplying Damage:** Sometimes you multiply damage by some factor, such as on a critical hit.
+Sometimes you multiply damage by some factor, such as on a critical hit.
 Roll the damage (with all modifiers) multiple times and total the results. *Note:* When you multiply damage more than once, each multiplier works off the original, unmultiplied damage.